Race Course / Terrain

 Most of the course does not follow any trails, you follow your GPS track, please learn how to use your GPS!

-The course is EXTREMELY tough – please do not be fooled by the lack of steep ascents and elevation.
+The course is EXTREMELY tough.
 The abrasive terrain is very tough on your feet.
 Such uneven surface is hard on your feet and tires you out quickly.
 In addition, there are short bushes in many places and runners have to weave in and out, which adds distance and contributes to fatigue.

 You will cross highways several times.
 There are also short sections though local villages and along drivable dirt tracks.